肺动脉高压

 摘要

-Clinical observations have suggested an association between alkylating agents-based chemotherapy and pulmonary arterial hypertension (PAH).
-The Fanconi anemia (FA) pathway, principal mechanism for resolving alkylating agent-induced DNA damage, has been implicated in this process.
-To establish the interplay among FA pathway, DNA damage and PAH.
-A knockout-first mouse model for FA complementation group L (Fanclkf/kf) and an adeno-associated virus 9-mediated Fancl overexpression (AAV-Fancl) model were used.
-Lung specimens, pulmonary arterial endothelial cells (PAECs) from patients with PAH, and primarily cultured pulmonary microvascular endothelial cells (PMVECs) from wild-type and Fanclkf/kf mice were analyzed.
-Data analysis on lung single-cell RNA sequencing datasets revealed significant downregulation of FANCL in endothelial cells from idiopathic PAH (IPAH) patients, a finding consistently validated in both clinical samples (lung specimens and PAECs) and the monocrotaline-induced PAH rat model.
+Rationale: Clinical observations have suggested an association between alkylating agent-based chemotherapy and pulmonary arterial hypertension (PAH).
+The Fanconi anemia (FA) pathway, the principal mechanism for resolving alkylating agent-induced DNA damage, has been implicated in this process.
+Objectives: To establish the interplay among the FA pathway, DNA damage, and PAH.
+Methods: A knockout-first mouse model for FA complementation group L (Fanclkf/kf) and an adenovirus-associated virus 9-mediated Fancl overexpression (AAV-Fancl) model were used.
+Lung specimens, pulmonary arterial endothelial cells from patients with PAH, and primarily cultured pulmonary microvascular endothelial cells (PMVECs) from wild-type and Fanclkf/kf mice were analyzed.
+Measurements and Main Results: Data analysis on lung single-cell RNA-sequencing datasets revealed significant downregulation of FANCL in endothelial cells from patients with idiopathic PAH, a finding consistently validated in both clinical samples (lung specimens and pulmonary arterial endothelial cells) and the monocrotaline-induced PAH rat model.
 Notably, Fanclkf/kf mice developed spontaneous PAH and showed heightened susceptibility to alkylating agent (mitomycin C)-induced PAH, characterized by severe DNA damage and apoptosis in PMVECs.
 These pathological phenotypes were rescued through Fancl gene supplementation via AAV-Fancl or pharmacological intervention with the DNA damage protector amifostine.
-Mechanistically, transcriptomic profiling combined with functional validation demonstrated a suppressed bone morphogenetic protein (BMP) signaling coupled with hyperactivated transforming growth factor beta (TGF-β) pathways in PMVECs from Fanclkf/kf mice.
+Mechanistically, transcriptomic profiling combined with functional validation demonstrated a suppressed bone morphogenetic protein signaling coupled with hyperactivated transforming growth factor-β pathways in PMVECs from Fanclkf/kf mice.
 Importantly, this imbalance was fully restored in PMVECs from AAV-Fancl-treated mice.
-Deficient Fancl plays a key role to promote PAH and targeted rescue of Fancl could be a novel effective strategy for the treatment of PAH.
+Conclusions: Deficient Fancl plays a key role to promote PAH, and targeted rescue of Fancl could be a novel effective strategy for the treatment of PAH.

 科研通智能强力驱动